Pirate-Weather/pirateweather/docs/API.md

 * `windSpeed`: Meters per second.
 * `windGust`: Meters per second.
 * `pressure`: Hectopascals.
-* `visibility`: Kilometers.
+* `visibility`: Kilometres.

 #### Exclude
 Newly added as part of the V1.0 release, this parameter removes some of the data blocks from the reply.
 This can speed up the requests (especially if alerts are not needed!), and reduce the reply size.
-Excludabe paramters can be added as a comma seperated list, with the options being:
+Excludabe parameters can be added as a comma-separated list, with the options being:

 * `currently`
 * `minutely`